 The future is digital… and our Seniors are preparing for it!
 Today’s guest speakers come from Vernon College to introduce our Senior Success class to careers in Cyber Security and IT.
 We learned about certifications, salaries, and the skills it takes to thrive in the tech world. #SeniorSuccess #LifeAfterHighSchool #CityViewMustangs

-22 days ago, Jennifer Leviston
+about 1 month ago, Jennifer Leviston

 p1